Growing Cannabis On Coconut Fibre: Hydroponics

 One big advantage of cultivating weed on coconut is it simplifies the fertilizer issue.
 If you cultivate with Plagron Coconut fertilizer, then you only have to use one type of fertilizer throughout the entire cultivation.
 No messing around with stimulators, plant boosters and other paraphernalia.

-Take Cocos A&B from Plagron.
+Take .
 This is a twin-component fertilizer specially developed for hydrocultivation on coconut compost.
 When you combine the 2 bottles of weed fertilizer together, your weed plants get all the nutrients they need.
 They get a balanced mix of fertilizers during both the growing and flowering phases.
 They simply don’t need anything else.
 If you monitor the watering carefully and use this Plagron coconut fertilizer, you can rely on having a low and correct EC value.
 You do have to buy both bottles.
 Cocos A doesn’t work without Cocos B, and vice versa.

 Important: always check the pH value of the fertilizer water after adding the Plagron coconut fertilizer.
 Then you can be sure you have the correct value.